 The 2013 Barbie book I Can Be a Computer Engineer was accused of teaching girls not to pursue technological careers, but rather that they should always get men to solve their problems, then take credit for their work.
 Amazon and Mattel respectively responded to the controversy by ceasing all direct sales of the book, and promising to write stories with an "empowered" Barbie.

 Infamously in the 90s, "Teen Talk Barbie" caused this due to its controversial line involving math.
 The actual line is "Math Class Is Tough!".
 Mattel's intentions were relatabilty - few school kids like math and high school math classes are often considered hard - but parents heard it and were offended.
 The line either perpetuated Dumb Blonde stereotypes or made it seem like all women were bad at math.
 A good chunk of this issue ended up being due to the line being remembered incorrectly.
 It's often said that Barbie's line was "Math is hard!", or something similar, which sounds more like it perpetuates the idea that "girls are dumb".
 The doll ended up recalled as a result.

 In the early 2000s, Mattel introduced the "Happy Families" line.
 It was discontinued due to complaints that it was promoting Teen Pregnancy.
-Midge and Alan were actually Happily Married and in their 20s at the time, however many people associate Barbie dolls with teenagers due to Barbie's fluctuating age.
+Midge and Alan were actually Happily Married and in their 20s at the time, however many people associate Barbie dolls being teenagers due to Barbie's fluctuating age.

 The Barbie Video Girl and Hello Barbie dolls solicited controversy upon release, as besides concerns over children's personal information being transmitted to third parties, the Video Girl doll was criticised by the FBI as a possible conduit for recording child pornography.